 This post was shared by our friends at Upserve POS – a restaurant management platform built by restauranteurs.

 Many new restaurant owners make the mistake of focusing too much on acquiring new customers rather than working to retain the customers they already have.
 Harvard Business reports that increasing customer retention rates by 5% increases profits by 25% to 95%!
 That means if you’re not focusing on turning one-time customers into repeat customers, you’re essentially throwing your hard-earned money right out the window.
+Customers recognising the name of your restaurants is valuable!

 Now that you know why it (literally) pays to put effort toward customer retention, you might be wondering how to start.
 There’s a good chance that you already have the main tool you need to make it happen: your restaurant’s POS system.